Zamiell/isaac-faq/Mod-Organization.md

 - Does the variable need to be modified by other mods?
 Then make it a global variable.
   - But this should be pretty rare.
 (And for some variables, it might make more sense to expose helper functions like `discharge()` and `addCounter()` like in the previous code-snippet.

+By carefully scoping all of our variables, we make it a lot easier to understand the code and greatly narrow the problem-space for any particular bug.

 <br />

 ### 7) Resiliency

-At the risk of stating something obvious, in the Isaac Lua environment, other mods will be able to access the global variables that you set.
+In the Isaac Lua environment, other mods will be able to access the global variables that you set.
 Sometimes, this is intentioal - you are explicitly exporting functionality to be used by other mods.
 But a lot of the time, it's not intentional, and a mod is designed around using global variables as a means for all of the files to talk to each other.

 Mods that are structured like this are at a risk of someone else reaching in and deleting or overwriting the global variables.
 You might think that this is unlikely to happen, and in most cases I would agree.
 But why take the chance?
 Make your mod more resilient to failure and use local variables instead.
 Refactoring global variables into local variables only takes a tiny amount of effort, and you'll feel better about making your mod scoped properly.